 The United Nations Guiding Principles on Extreme Poverty and Human Rights define extreme poverty as being characterised by social exclusion and by an accumulation of insecurities in many areas of life: a lack of identity papers, unsafe housing, insufficient food, and a lack of access to health care and to education.
 These insecurities tend to cut people off from the rest of society.
 Their compounded result is a cycle of extreme poverty passed down from one generation to the next.

-Moustapha Diop, born into extreme poverty in Senegal and currently a member of ATD, describes how he sees the difference between simply being poor and living in extreme poverty.
+ATD members in Senegal, some of whom live in deep poverty, describe how they see the difference between simply being poor and living in extreme poverty.

 “When You Are Poor”